Cryogenic geometric anti-spring vibration isolation system: Theory of geometric anti-spring systems

 The equation of motion of such a mass-spring system is

-Note that the term $\alpha m \ddot y_0$ describes the center of percussion effect, which describes the effect of non-aligned forces on both spring ends.
-As for a simple mass-spring system, $\alpha=0$, this term can be dropped when treating harmonic oscillators.
+The term $\alpha m \ddot y_0$ describes the center-of-percussion effect, arising in case of non-aligned forces on both spring ends.
+In the case of a coil spring, this term vanishes as $\alpha = 0$.
 Because it is non-zero in the case of a GAS \cite{stochino_improvement_2007}, we will include the term here.

 We then introduce an outside source of vibrations to the spring base.
 By Fourier transform of Eq.~\ref{Eq:eq of motion}, we obtain the transfer function $H_y(\omega)$, defined as the ratio between the mass' and the spring base's vertical motion, also called the filter's transmissibility.
 The transfer function is given by: